-- UAS Basic Remote Pilot (IAT, A450) is required for all UAS remote pilots.
-An FAA Remote Pilot certificate is a pre-requisite for this training.

-- Incident Operations require successful completion of UAS Incident Operations (S-373)..
+- UAS Basic Remote Pilot (IAT, A450) is required for all UAS remote pilots. - Incident Operations require successful completion of the UAS Incident Operations course (S-373). - Training, certification, and qualification as standards or policy requires.

-- Training Links:

-- o BLM A-450 (Basic Remote Pilot)

-- o S-373, UAS Incident Operations
+UAS Purchase

-UAS Purchase - UAS purchase requests are routed to the UAS Program Manager via the SAMs.
+UAS purchase requests are routed to the UAS Program Manager (or designee) via the SAMs.
 State leadership should be notified of UAS purchases.
 The Program Manager will consolidate all requests and forward them to the OAS fleet manager via the Division Chief, Aviation.
-Purchase requests must be documented and approved with the OAS-13U and OAS 93U forms and forwarded to the UAS Program Manager by the SAM.
+Purchase requests must be documented and approved with the OAS-13U and OAS93U forms and forwarded to the UAS Program Manager by the SAM.

+Recreational UAS Flights

-Recreational UAS Flights: BLM has no national restrictions for flying UAS for hobby or recreational purposes on public lands.
-People operating UAS for hobby/recreational purposes do not need permission from the FAA or BLM to fly on public lands as long as they comply with FAA policy and don't interfere with official government business or emergency operations such as wildfire management.
+BLM has no national restrictions for flying UAS for hobby or recreational purposes on public lands.
+People operating UAS for hobby/recreational purposes do not need permission from the BLM to fly on public lands as long as they comply with FAA policy and don't interfere with official government business or emergency operations such as wildfire management.
 Additional state/local office guidance may apply.

-Non-Recreational (Commercial) UAS Flights:
+Non-Recreational (Commercial) UAS Flights

-- Conduct flights in accordance with FAA policy. - Additional state/local office guidance may apply
+- Conduct flights in accordance with current DOI and FAA policy. - Additional state/local office guidance may apply

+Incident Flights

-Incident Flights: Flights conducted on incidents will be conducted in accordance with:
+Flights conducted on incidents will be conducted in accordance with: